JEELDONGA18/Bio-Astra/README.md

 ### Special Thanks:

-- Special thanks to *NASA* for providing access to Space Biology research data and resources.
+- Special thanks to *NASA* for providing access to Space Biology research data and resources and Domain From Godday.

 ---